 The Heritage Park in the Kgalagadi Transfrontier Park also boasts a fully catered luxury lodge, !Xaus, owned by the two communities.

-Erin Game Ranch operates on the sustainable use of wildlife (the responsible hunting of selected animals) and, more recently, an increase in ecotourism, especially during those seasons in which the animals breed.
-Decisions around hunting quotas are based on principles of conservation, always keeping in mind what would benefit the ranch, its animal populations and the people who rely on it over the long-term.
+Erin Game Ranch operates on the sustainable use of wildlife based on the ‡Khomani San traditional survival strategies, as well as an eco-tourism offering, especially during those seasons in which the animals breed.
+Decisions around sustainable use are based on principles of conservation, always keeping in mind what would benefit the ranch, its animal populations and the people who rely on it over the long-term.
 The land also plays a big part in decision-making: populations must never outgrow what the land can support.
 What makes Erin so unique is how a the experience is executed.
 The ranch is deeply rooted in the values and traditions of the ‡Khomani San who are legendary trackers and hunters.

 “We strongly motivate the sustainable use of natural resources, which in Erin’s case is wildlife.
 This provides an alternative livelihood, which requires community members to be trained in various areas of the tourism industry.
 We also aim to provide the community with alternative energy sources, reproductive health programmes and business opportunities arising from conservation and tourism-related projects.
 Erin’s successes achieved through partnership-based initiatives have provided income, food security and other tangible benefits to the community.”

 At last game count (2017) the Ranch was home to 200 gemsbok, 310 springbok, 14 eland, 109 red hartebeest, 74 blue wildebeest, seven giraffe and 19 zebra.
 So as to enhance the management of the Game Ranch, Wildlife Ranching South Africa provided expert advice on setting resource use quotas and determining market-related prices, as well as extensive training to community members to work as guides.
 They also donated equipment and closed in the cold-storage area.